-Here on a star tracking mount with a simple ball head for deep space images:
+A star tracking mount with a simple ball head for deep space images:

 Image below taken with a Sony NEX-5N 16MP crop sensor camera and a 135mm vintage lens with the setup shown above.

 The sword of Orion taken with a Sony a7iii, a Nikkor 300mm ED lens, and a Vixen Polaie star tracking mount: